 7.)
 Unscrew 8 screws to remove the bracket from the DVD Assy.
-Refer to the Figure 8-130.

 Figure 8-130 Unscrew 8screws and remove the DVD Drive from the bracket

 8.)
 Perform the following functional tests.
 If all are successful, include the debrief script provided below.